Attributes

 gl.bufferData(gl.ELEMENT_ARRAY_BUFFER, indices, gl.STATIC_DRAW);

-Notice that vertexAttribPointer is not called for the element array buffer.
-This is because the element array buffer is a property of the currently-bound VAO rather than a global property (like the array buffer), so calling bindBuffer binds the element array buffer to the currently-bound VAO.
+Notice that vertexAttribPointer is not called for the EBO.
+This is because the EBO is unique among buffers in that it is a property of the currently-bound VAO rather than a global property, so calling bindBuffer binds the EBO to the currently-bound VAO.

-Note that the type of data stored in the element array buffer is never passed to the VAO, so it must be passed to drawElements.
-This is set to UNSIGNED_BYTE because the data is from a Uint8Array.
+Notice that the type of data stored in the element array buffer is never passed to the VAO, so it must be passed to drawElements instead.

 The next article is about uniforms.